dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

 ### Configure the Barcode Reader Module

-The Barcode Reader module of DynamsoftCapture Vision needs a valid license to work.
+The Barcode Reader module of Dynamsoft Capture Vision needs a valid license to work.

-1. Add the following code in **www/index.js** to initialize the license of Barcode Reader module
+1. Add the following code in **www/index.js** to initialize the license of the Barcode Reader module

     ```js
     async function onDeviceReady() {